Last Updated on July 21, 2023

 Opened from 9 am to 5 pm, closed on the first Monday of the month.
 Entrance fee: NTD 80.
 Official website.

-8 – Grab a bite at Feng-Chia Night Market
+6 – Grab a bite at Feng Chia Night Market

-One of Taichung most famous and most busy night market, Feng Shia night market is a good place to try local food and immerse in Taiwanese culture.
+One of Taichung City’s most famous and most busy night markets, Feng Shia night market (sometimes called fengjia) is a good place to try local food and immerse in Taiwanese culture.
 Close to the university, this area is mostly frequented by youngsters and is really dynamic with a lot of small shops and cafés.

-9 – Enjoy the view and the Sunday market at Dakeng trail n°10
+7 – Enjoy the view and the Sunday market at Dakeng Trail n°10

 You can reach trails 9 and 10 with any bus stopping at Taipower Dongshan Service.
-Trails 6, 7 and 8 are reachable through the trail 9 and 10.
+Trails 6, 7, and 8 are reachable through the trails 9 and 10.